The Yellow Breeches: Fly Fishing Guiding and Instruction On the Yellow Breeches

 Yellow Breeches Notes

-The fly section of the Yellow Breeches below Boiling Springs is the hardest fished stream in the country without a doubt.
+The fly section of the Yellow Breeches below Boiling Springs is the hardest fished stream in the

+country without a doubt.
 So why do people fish it?
-Well it has a lot fish in the stream and there are a few hatches.
-You can usually see the fish and you
+Well it has a lot fish in the stream and there are a

-always have the possibility of catching a large fish.
-The stream is famous and it's something you must do and has the feel of Yuppieville
+The stream is famous and it's something you must do and has the feel of Yuppieville on a trout stream.
+It

-on a trout stream.
-It does furnish good fishing if you know what you are doing and don't mind putting up with lots of other fly anglers and
+does furnish good fishing if you know what you are doing and don't mind putting up with lots of other fly anglers

-an occasional pikie minnow or spinner being cast over your head because the fly zone has been changed to artificials only by the PA Fish and Boat
+and an occasional pikie minnow or spinner being cast over your head because the fly zone has been changed to

-Commission.
-I could write a whole book on how to fish this stream but let me give you two secrets for success:
+artificials only by the PA Fish and Boat Commission.
+I could write a whole book on how to fish this stream

 -

 Try something very large and try something very small.
-In other words large streamers and really small midges etc.
+In other words large streamers and really small

 -

-Try the unusual and remember you must hit the fish almost in the mouth on some days for them to take your pattern.
+Try the unusual and remember you must hit the fish almost in the mouth on some days for them to take

 |